LC-dev/Optimization-Text-Classification-Diabetes-FakeNews/README.md

 <a name="cred"></a>

 ## Project Objectives ✅
+Machine learning models that predict whether given news is fake, and if a person is diabetic:

 * Gain insight into the optimization process of gradient based methods by implementing variations of gradient descent and analyzing their impact on convergence speed, using Logisitc Regression.
 * Explore text-specific pre-processing techniques and use Logistic Regression for binary classification